Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/address.md

 #### Arguments

 - addresses (required):
-  - `String`: A single string containing a legacy or cash address.
+  - `string`: A single string containing a legacy or cash address.
   - `Array` of strings: Array with maximum of 20 legacy or cash addresses.

 #### Result